 Participants must be HIC Members in the African Region, or representatives of Civil Society Movements and Grassroots organizations with an existing or evolving relationship with HIC Members.
 We’d be grateful if you can help us identifying these groups in your region.
 The time and date of these interviews can be arranged on a case by case basis.

-It is important that interest is expressed as quickly as possible, as it is hoped that interviews will be concluded by Friday 13 July 2018 at the very latest.
+It is important that interest is expressed as quickly as possible.

 More information can be found on the Terms of Reference that can be downloaded clicking here.